niktechnopro/CS_for_Software_Development/Programming_for_the_Web/week3/HomeWork1/README.md

 * ### To define callback functions that are invoked as the result of user actions in the HTML page

-* ### To use callback functions to modify the attributes of HTML elements
+* ### To use these callback functions to modify the attributes of HTML elements